gernotpuc/fm-for-clinical-ts/README.md

 # Can One Model Fit All?
 Evaluating Foundation Models for Time Series Forecasting Across Clinical Medicine

 This repository contains the code, data processing scripts, and evaluation pipeline for our research on foundation models in clinical time series forecasting.
-We compare large pre-trained transformer-based models to traditional task-specific approaches across six forecasting tasks in multiple clinical settings.
+We compare pre-trained transformer-based foundation models to traditional task-specific approaches across six forecasting tasks in multiple clinical settings.

 ## Abstract